 - Inform any other local authority with an interest in the adoptive placement;

-Where it is appropriate to treat the allegation/suspicion as a child protection concern, the child's social worker will be responsible for initiating the Local Safeguarding Children Board Inter Agency Procedures in relation to the allegation/suspicion, unless the prospective adopter lives in another local authority area, in which case the child's social worker will make a referral to the relevant local authority and that local authority will be responsible for implementing their own Rotherham Local Safeguarding Children Board Procedures, Allegations Against Staff, Carers and Volunteers and inviting the child's social worker and adopters' link worker to the Strategy Meeting.
+Where it is appropriate to treat the allegation/suspicion as a child protection concern, the child's social worker will be responsible for initiating the Local Safeguarding Children Board Inter Agency Procedures in relation to the allegation/suspicion, unless the prospective adopter lives in another local authority area, in which case the child's social worker will make a referral to the relevant local authority and that local authority will be responsible for implementing the Rotherham Local Safeguarding Children Board Procedures, Allegations Against Staff, Carers and Volunteers Procedure and inviting the child's social worker and adopters' link worker to the Strategy Meeting.

 In either case, a Strategy Meeting will be convened as soon as possible after concerns have been identified and within a maximum of 2 working days of the referral.